shnewto/sheas.blog/posts/2018-rust-impl-period.md

 [quickchecking crate](https://github.com/rust-lang-nursery/rust-bindgen/tree/master/tests/quickchecking)
 was written to tackle the
 _[Add property based testing with quickcheck](https://github.com/rust-lang-nursery/rust-bindgen/issues/970)_
-issue will hopefully help contribute to its growth.
+issue and will hopefully help contribute to its growth.
 Some of the power of property testing might be boiled down to its efficiency in testing an exhaustive set of inputs.
 One property test has the potential to exercise what in other paradigms, often requires an